CMUSchwartzLab/SCS_deconvolution/schwartzlab/LLSolver/README.md

 * schwartzlab/test/NTest

 each contain one example of what `<TestCase1>.sh` could look like.
-Breifly, a call to `DecomposeSolver.py` should look something like
+Briefly, a call to `DecomposeSolver.py` should look something like
 ```
 python DecomposeSolver.py '/home/some_user/SCS_decomposition/schwartzlab/' 9_28 GBM07 3 0.2 0.0 gurobi
 ```